teddymonster/shellcode_0/README.md

-This contains the guide from my shellcode level 0 challenge
+This contains the guide from my shellcode level 0 challenge Originally part of a live boot usb or preconfigured desktop in the exploitation village

 it is meant to be done with instruction
 The html is a walkthrough guide.
 If doing it on your own